 - Heat large stock pot over medium and add butter.

 - Add onions and sauté for 3-5 minutes, until slightly softened.
 Add poblano pepper and garlic and continue to cook for 5 minutes, stirring often.

-- Add potatoes, squash, zucchini, celery, green beans, carrots, parsley, cilantro, sea salt, and red pepper flakes.
+- Add potatoes, squash, zucchini, celery, green beans, carrots, corn, parsley, cilantro, sea salt, and red pepper flakes.
 Stir well and cook for 3-5 minutes.

 - Add broth, maple syrup, tomato paste, and lemon juice and bring to a boil.
 Reduce heat to medium low, cover with lid and let simmer for 30 minutes.

 - Add beans and spinach.
 Cook over medium low heat for another 10-15 minutes until greens have slightly wilted.
 Taste and adjust spices if necessary.